Azure-Samples/ms-identity-dotnet-advanced-token-cache/1-Integrated-Cache/IntegratedCacheUtilsReadme.md

-### IntegratedCacheUtils project
+# The IntegratedCacheUtils library

-The `IntegratedCacheUtils` project contains useful classes to achieve a token cache integration between a web app and a background worker.
+The `IntegratedCacheUtils` project contains the classes to achieve a token cache integration between a web app and a background worker.

-#### MsalAccountActivity Entity
+## MsalAccountActivity Entity

 While the web app has a user session that can be used to distinguish who's cached token belongs to whom, the background worker doesn't have this user session concept.
 To facilitate this link between a user and their cache on the background worker project, we have the entity, `MsalAccountActivity.cs`, that holds enough information to create this link.

-#### IntegratedTokenCacheAdapter Extension
+## IntegratedTokenCacheAdapter Extension

 The NuGet package, [`Microsoft.Identity.Web`](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki), provides many token cache adapters to be used out of the box, and one of them is the `MsalDistributedTokenCacheAdapter`.
 This adapter is designed to leverage the .NET distributed token cache library, and we will use it on both web app and background worker project.